How much does a Vice President- Compliance Officer make in the United States?

 -

-Bank Compliance Officer develops, administers, and monitors banking programs for compliance with banking laws and regulations.
-Responsible for the development and implementation of the bank's compliance management program.
-Being a Bank Compliance Officer examines and monitors bank policies, procedures, practices, and operations to ensure compliance with state and federal laws.
-Stays current with state and federal banking laws and regulations affecting the management, operations, and product offerings of the bank.
-Additionally, Bank Compliance Officer acts as the subject matter expert for questions regarding regulatory issues.
-Requires a bachelor's degree.
+Bank Compliance Officer is responsible for the development and implementation of the bank's compliance program.
+Examines and monitors bank policies, procedures, practices, and operations to ensure compliance with state and federal laws.
+Being a Bank Compliance Officer stays current with state and federal banking laws and regulations affecting the management, operations, and product offerings of the bank.
+Acts as the subject matter expert for questions regarding compliance issues.
+Additionally, Bank Compliance Officer requires a bachelor's degree.
 Typically reports to a director.
 The Bank Compliance Officer supervises a group of primarily para-professional level staffs.
 May also be a level above a supervisor within high volume administrative/production environments.
 Makes day-to-day decisions within or for a group/small department.
 Has some authority for personnel actions.
 To be a Bank Compliance Officer typically requires 3-5 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area and department processes.
 View Bank Compliance Officer SalaryAlternate Job Titles:Bank Compliance Manager, Bank Regulatory Compliance Officer

 -